antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - No blending or transitions between animation tracks possible.
 - Animations will always loop, so you need to develop a custom solution for chaining different animations.
 - `MultiMeshInstance3D` `custom_data` is used by this plugin so you will not have access to it.
+- The new `VATMultiMeshInstance3D` will have `physics_interpolation_mode = Node.PHYSICS_INTERPOLATION_MODE_OFF`.
+The reason is that Godot interpolates the `custom_data` uniform which we do not want.
+You can still use physics interpolation in your project though.

 ## Requirements